 Check the accessible Show Data table for custom visuals.
 If the information shown is not sufficient, look for another visual.

 If using the Play Axis custom visual, ensure it does not autoplay.
 Make it obvious that the user must press the play/pause button to start/stop the changing values.

 Across Visuals on the Page

-Set tab order and turn off tab order on any decorative items.
+Set tab order and turn off tab order (mark the item as hidden) on any decorative items.

 Accessibility is often overlooked or ignored when it comes to reporting and data visualization.
 I think there are two reasons why:

 We often don’t consider user scenarios with which we aren’t familiar.
 If we don’t know someone with color blindness/low vision/dyslexia/repetitive strain injuries, we don’t understand the difficulties they might have interacting with our reports.